prokhorvlg/morning-artifice/codex/technology/computer-science/kaizen.md

 ---
 title: "Kaizen"
-excerpt: "Kaizen are both software and hardware that make up the artificial intelligences of Unturned Stones, and are what make the world as it is possible."
+excerpt: "Kaizen were both software and hardware that made up artificial intelligences.
+They were what made the world of Morning Artifice as it was possible."
 author: "prokhorVLG"

 raw: kaizen